eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/post-create/post-todos-201.md

 description: How to solve API challenge POST todos 201 to create a todo item in the application.
 ---

-How to complete the challenge `POST /todos (201)` to create a todo item in the application.
+# How to complete the challenge `POST /todos (201)`

+How to use a POST request to create a todo item in the application and receive a 201 status response code.

 ## POST /todos (201)